Order of Saint John (chartered 1888) in the United States: History

-The predecessor of the Most Venerable Order of the Hospital of Saint John of Jerusalem have had a long history in the United States of America.
+The predecessor of the Most Venerable Order of the Hospital of Saint John of Jerusalem has long been in the United States of America.
 In the 1870s, Bishop Charles Todd Quintard of Tennessee had been made a Chaplain of what was then called the Order of Saint John of Jerusalem in England.
-The number of members of the Order in the United States remained small even after the a Royal Charter was granted by HM Queen Victoria in 1888.
-It was only in the 1950s that a number of prominent individuals in the area of New York City began to get involved with the Order's work.
+The number of members of the Order in the United States remained small even after a Royal Charter was granted by Queen Victoria in 1888.
+Only in the 1950s did some prominent individuals in the area of New York City begin to get involved with the Order's work.
 Before 1960, the membership included Fanny Hanna Moore, Douglas Fairbanks, Jr, Edward Nason West, and Grayson L. Kirk.
-As more people became involved in the Order, a need was felt for some sort of organization to help in the coordination of fundraising and service efforts.
+As more people became involved in the Order, a need was felt for some organization to help in the coordination of fundraising and service efforts.
 Because the United States of America was a republic with no formal connection to the United Kingdom or the Commonwealth, an alternative to the traditional Priories and Commanderies was devised.
-In 1957, the American Society of the Order was formally incorporated in the state of New York with Fairbanks and others acting as the original founders.
+In 1957, the American Society of the Order was formally incorporated in the state of New York with Fairbanks and others acting as the founders.
 This allowed the American contingent of Order members to more effectively raise funds for the Eye Hospital in Jerusalem and the Order's work around the world.

-As the Order's presence in the United States grew, it was able to expand beyond its traditional base in the area around New York City.
-Groups of members began to develop around St. Louis, San Francisco, and Washington, D.C. among other areas.
-The geographic area of the Order in the United States became larger and the membership became more diverse.
+As the Order's presence in the United States grew, it expanded beyond its traditional base around New York City.
+Groups of members began to develop around St. Louis, San Francisco, and Washington, D.C., among other areas.
+The geographic area of the Order in the United States became more extensive, and the membership became more diverse.
 By the early 1990s, the arrangement whereby the Order was represented in the United States solely by a corporate entity in New York became untenable.
 On May 11, 1996, the Priory in the USA was formally established at a ceremony National Cathedral in Washington attended by HRH Prince Richard, Duke of Gloucester.
 When the Priory was established, some members of the Order from existing Priories expressed concern that those appointed in the new Priory would be buying honors since there was no St. John Ambulance in which service could be recognized.
 Since its establishment, the Priory in the USA has "raised millions of dollars over the years to support the work of St John of Jerusalem Eye Hospital, its hospital in Hebron, satellite eye clinics in Gaza and the West Bank, and mobile outreach, training, teaching and research programs."